This post may contain affiliate links. Please read our disclosure policy.

 storing info

-Make this up to a day AHEAD OF TIME.
-The coating of the whipped cream will help keep the apples from browning, but if you want to be extra cautious, pretreat the apples (with previous suggestions), before mixing up the recipe.
+• Make ahead of time.
+Make this Snicker salad recipe up to a day in advance.
+The coating of the Whipped Cream will help keep the apples from browning, but to be extra cautious, pretreat the apples (with previous suggestions), before mixing up the recipe.

 By: Lil’ Luna